Long Term Care Homes – Corporate Action

 Joel P. Rochon, co-lead counsel in the proposed class action, stated: “This is not a case where it is appropriate to cherry pick certain homes arbitrarily, leaving hundreds, if not thousands, of the most vulnerable members of society unrepresented.
 The regrettable truth is that the outbreaks at these homes were entirely preventable”.

-The action is brought by Rochon Genova LLP, Himelfarb Proszanski and Cerise Latibeaudiere Law Professional Corporation.
+The action is brought by Rochon Genova, Himelfarb Proszanski and Cerise Latibeaudiere Law Professional Corporation.
 For more information, please contact Jon Sloan at [email protected] or 416-363-1867 x 299.

 A comprehensive list of all long-term care facilities included in the Claim can be found below: